Larynx: Intrinsic

-Notably the only muscle capable of separating the vocal cords for normal breathing is the posterior cricoarytenoid.
+Notably, the only muscle capable of separating the vocal cords for normal breathing is the posterior cricoarytenoid.
 If this muscle is incapacitated on both sides, the inability to pull the vocal cords apart (abduct) will cause difficulty breathing.
 Bilateral injury to the recurrent laryngeal nerve would cause this condition.
 It is also worth noting that all muscles are innervated by the recurrent laryngeal branch of the vagus except the cricothyroid muscle, which is innervated by the external laryngeal branch of the superior laryngeal nerve (a branch of the vagus).

 Additionally, intrinsic laryngeal muscles present a constitutive Ca^{2+}-buffering profile that predicts their better ability to handle calcium changes in comparison to other muscles.
 This profile is in agreement with their function as very fast muscles with a well-developed capacity for prolonged work.
 Studies suggests that mechanisms involved in the prompt sequestering of Ca^{2+} (sarcoplasmic reticulum Ca^{2+}-reuptake proteins, plasma membrane pumps, and cytosolic Ca^{2+}-buffering proteins) are particularly elevated in laryngeal muscles, indicating their importance for the myofiber function and protection against disease, such as Duchenne muscular dystrophy.
-Furthermore, different levels of Orai1 in rat intrinsic laryngeal muscles and extraocular muscles over the limb muscle suggests a role for store operated calcium entry channels in those muscles' functional properties and signaling mechanisms.
+Furthermore, different levels of Orai1 in rat intrinsic laryngeal muscles and extraocular muscles over the limb muscle suggest a role for store-operated calcium entry channels in those muscles' functional properties and signaling mechanisms.